Model-based clustering of multiple networks with a hierarchical algorithm

+In practice, model assumptions are never completely satisfied.
+Here, robustness is investigated in two settings: in the first, data come from small-world models rather than from a mixture of SBMs, in the second a collection of graphs containing a substantial part of outliers is considered.

+For a small-world model, we consider the directed preferential attachment model \citep{Bollobas2003} and generate 100 networks from a three-component mixture.
+Parameters are such that networks of all components have between 32 and 35 vertices and edge densities range from $0.22$ to $0.28$.
+The main difference between the three component models resides in different network topologies, since in one model nodes with more out-going than in-coming edges are added, in another it is the inverse and in the third model as many out-going than in-coming edges are added in average.

+On these data our hierarchical clustering algorithm is compared to the GSC approach and to the graph moment clustering method of \cite{Mukherjee2017} with 2, 3, 4 and 5 graph moments, respectively.
+The number of clusters is set to three for all methods except ours, where the number of clusters is selected automatically.
+In more than 50\% of the data sets, our method correctly estimates the number of clusters to be 3.
+The ARI of all methods are displayed in Figure \ref{figPrefAttach} and show that our SBM mixture approach outperforms the other methods by far.
+We also see that GSC does better than all graph moment algorithms.

-In practice, model assumptions are never satisfied.
-To test robustness, we consider data containing a substantial part of outliers or noisy observations.
-Here we simulate an outlier network by first generating a SBM parameter at random and then drawing one network from this SBM.
+Next, we consider data containing a substantial part of outliers.
+A large part of the networks are drawn from a 3-component SBM mixture, consisting of a dominant cluster and two clusters of intermediate size.
+Outlier networks are simulated by first generating a SBM parameter at random and then drawing one network from this SBM.